spinecone/diy-sex-robot/fun_with_functions.md

 ###   That's it!
 Everything else is up to your imagination.

-To improve on our program from the last chapter, let's make it vibrate for 1 second, then pause for a second
+To improve on our program from the last chapter, let's make it vibrate for 1 second, then pause for a second.